agparv19/webserver/README.md

 Preliminary stats are available in the file `Performance Stats.xlsx`.

 Following graphs show response time for different architectures (in ms) as number of clients increase.
-(This were generated with 5 workers)
+(These were generated with 5 workers)

 ![alt text](CPU_Bound_Task.png)
 ![alt text](I_O_Bound_Task.png)

-Couple of things evident from data:
+Couple of things evident from above data:

 - Asyncio is really good for I/O bound task as all coroutines can wait in parallel
-- Multi-threaded server in Python is good for nothing as GIL prevents true parallel processing
+- Multi-threaded server in Python is can not beat other archs as GIL prevents true parallel processing
 - If your request is CPU heavy, multi-processing continues to be the most performant

 Looks like a server implementing multi-processing architecture, where each process (worker) can handle incoming request asynchronously can be best of both world for a generic set of requests.